Before discussing the healing foods that can help clear up your blocked arteries I'd like to discuss the

 Things like smoking, high blood pressure and oxidized cholesterol can all cause damage to artery walls and be amongst the causes of atherosclerosis.

-Cholesterol is essential to the body as it is part of all cell membranes, myelin sheath that surrounds and protects nerves and it's used to make vitamin D, bile and some hormones.
+Cholesterol is essential to the body as it's part of all cell membranes, myelin sheath that surrounds and protects nerves and it's used to make vitamin D, bile and some hormones.

 Cholesterol is carried in the blood where it's needed only if it's attached to low-density lipoprotein molecules or LDLs.

 The presence of LDLs in the body therefore should not constitute a problem, in fact it's essential to health.
 It only becomes a problem if not enough high-density lipoproteins or HDLs are present.
 HDLs are the lipoprotein particles that remove unwanted cholesterol from tissues and carry it back to the liver.

 Another problem for cholesterol is the presence of free radicals.
 When not enough antioxidants are present in the diet, free radicals can get out of control and oxidize cholesterol and it's this oxidized cholesterol that causes damage to the artery walls.

-The damage caused by this oxidized LDLs sets in motion a series of reactions with the ultimate purpose of repairing the damage but become part of the causes of atherosclerosis.
+The damage caused by this oxidized LDLs sets in motion a series of reactions with the ultimate purpose of repairing the damage but unfortunately it becomes part of the causes of atherosclerosis.